-Lima is a bustling city packed with millions of people, bumper to bumper traffic and a constant chorus of beeping horns.
+The bustling city of Lima is packed with millions of people, bumper to bumper traffic and a constant chorus of beeping horns.
 Fortunately, refuge comes easy thanks to the beautiful coastline that is the city’s pride and joy.

-Miraflores is the crown jewel of Lima, featuring some of the best views, shopping, parks and restaurants in the entire city.
-It’s no wonder it’s also home to prime real estate, featuring high-rise modern condos and homes with spectacular ocean views—popular with ex-pats.
+The Miraflores district is the crown jewel of Lima, featuring some of the best views, shopping, parks and restaurants in the entire city.
+It’s no wonder it’s also home to prime real estate, featuring high-rise modern condos and homes with spectacular ocean views that are rightfully popular with ex-pats.

 What Miraflores really has going for it is that aforementioned coastline, and it makes the most of it.